Medication ManagementBetter Together.

 - Insulin, anticoagulants and opioids are considered “high alert” medications for adverse drug events

-Effective education to ensure an individual understands the potential side effects and correct use and dosage for every medication is essential.
-A standardized system to identify and report an adverse drug event from a patient or healthcare professional would also improve the ability to track and adjust prescription medication.
+Effective education to ensure an individual understands the potential side effects and correct use and dosage for every medication is essential and can reduce hospitalizations due to adverse drug events.

 Quality Care Coalition